chadvanderbilt/EAGLE/README.md

 To finetune GigaPath, access to their weights is necessary via HuggingFace.
 Package requirements in conda irt_env.

-## Deployment
+## Model Calibration

 This section explains how to select the model thresholds for deployment in a new institution.
-We provide an example csv file: `deployment/test_data.csv`.
+We provide an example csv file: `calibration/test_data.csv`.
-The script `deployment/pretrial_tuning.py` illustrates the analysis we performed.
+The script `calibration/pretrial_tuning.py` illustrates the analysis we performed.
 To simulate the deployment of EAGLE one can do:
 ```python
 import numpy as np
 import pandas as pd